Words of Wisdom from Current Students

 Social Security Card

 To apply for a social security number, you must obtain a letter of confirmation from the Office of International Education (OIE).
-After that, you can fill up the social security card application form (can also be obtained from OIE) and bring along your Passport, I-94 Card, DS-2019, OIE confirmation letter and the social security number application form to the nearest Pittsburgh Social Security Offices.
+After that, you can fill up the social security card application form (can also be obtained from OIE) and bring along your Passport, I-94 Card, either I-20 or DS-2019, OIE confirmation letter and the social security number application form to the nearest Pittsburgh Social Security Offices.
 The receptionist from the OIE often advises not to apply for your social security card until you have been in the United States for at least 2 weeks (This is to give time for your VISA/immigration data to be transferred over to local government offices such as the social security offices).
 Otherwise it may take 4 weeks or more for your social security card to be approved as they will need to do security checks on you (The usual time frame for applying for social security is 2 weeks after you have submitted your application).

 - East Liberty, 6117 Penn Circle North, +1-412-361-6204, 9am-4pm (arrive at office no later than 3pm to process social security application).